Sarah Wilkins

 Sarah Wilkins is a specialist in Late Medieval and Renaissance art history.
 Her scholarship focuses on patronage, the cult of the saints, and representations of women in Late Medieval Italy.

 Dr Wilkins has received numerous awards for her work, including a RSA-Samuel H. Kress Research Fellowship in Renaissance Art (2020), a Fulbright fellowship and a Mellon finishing grant.
-Her recent publications include “Countenances as Lightning: The Materiality of the Noli me tangere Fresco in Assisi” (2018), and the edited volume, Trecento Forum I: Art and Experience in Trecento Italy (2018).
-She has presented papers at many conferences including Kalamazoo and RSA, and is an organizer of the biennial Ladis Memorial Trecento Conference.
-Dr. Wilkins just finished her term as the President of the Italian Art Society (2021-2023).
+She has presented papers at many conferences, most recently at the Renaissance Society of America (2024) and at Gender and Sainthood, c.
+1100-1500, at Oxford University (2024).
+She is also an organizer of the biennial Ladis Memorial Trecento Conference, which is co-sponsoring an on-site event in Padua in Fall 2024.

 Education